ComputationalDesignLab/surrogate-methods/books/index.md

 # Introduction
 This jupyter-book provides python implementation for various concepts and algorithms related to **Surrogate Methods**.
 The jupyter-book has been created by the **Computational Design (CODE) Laboratory** led by **Prof. Leifur Leifsson** at **Purdue University**.
 This jupyter-book is intended to be used as a starting point for new users of surrogate methods to implement the concepts and algorithms for their own work.
+The creation of this jupyter-book is funded partly by the National Science Foundation (NSF).

 ## Expected learning outcomes
 After going through this jupyter-book, the reader will: